 Microsoft Windows macOS Compatible Adapters Requires specific Wi-Fi adapter models for passive surveys.
 Works with the Wi-Fi adapter built into your MacBook and does not require specific additional adapters.
 Driver or Packet Capture Engine Installation Requires you to install the special drivers that come with this product.
 Requires you to install the packet capture engine.

 Simultaneous Active + Passive Surveys Supported, as long as two different adapters are plugged in.
-Not supported.
+Supported, as long as you use one of the compatible USB adapters for the passive part of the survey and the built-in adapter for the active part.
 Using Multiple Adapters Supported.
 Not supported.